prafullj/ARSCADA/README.md

 5·Copy the ARS folder and paste it at C: and you should have the ARS demo version installed on C:\ARS directory.

-6·There are two sample projects kept under folder C:\ARS\DOCS named ars_2019-04-14_1708_partial.proj for Ignition 7.9.10 and ars_2019-04-14_1723.zip for Ignition version 8 respectively.
+6·There are two sample projects kept under folder C:\ARS\DOCS named new_2019-07-11_2356_partial.proj for Ignition 7.9.10 and ars_2019-07-11_2206.zip for Ignition version 8 respectively.
 If your Ignition version is one of these then import the respective project in Ignition using designer and you are ready to launch AR-SCADA client.

-7·Open the file C:\ARS\viewer\embedhost.js and change the hostname to your ignition server host name and project name to ars (or to your project name if it’s other than ars) and save the file.
+7·Open the file C:\ARS\viewer\embedhost.js and change the hostname to your ignition server host name and project name to "ars" for ignition 8 and "new" for version 7.9 and save the file.(If parameter cycle_time is defined , then ensure this is your cycle time of scanning data base.

 8·Ensure your ignition is running on the server (in case it’s a trial version ensure to start trial period)?